Group Homes: A Small-Scale Option for Assisted Living

 Residents must have care plans.
 Employees are required to keep records on them, too.

-Each state has its own standards.
 Some homes allow pets or have staff that can speak multiple languages.
 Some focus on memory care, specific disease management or general care.
 Someone is on site 24/7.

 Residential care homes often cheaper

-Advantages of group home living
+How group home living is different

-- Meals are home cooked and can be customized.
+- Meals are home-cooked and can be customized.